Hoa0304/TITO_Trainning_Git/README.md

 $git commit -m "commit"
 ```

-- use to create a connection from local repo to host repo
+- use to create a connection from local repo to server repo

 ```
 $git remote add origin HTTPS/SSH